-Derivative financial instrument charge to expense for the quarters ended July 31, 2005 and 2004 was \$598,137 and zero, respectively.
-This charge is attributable to the expense associated with warrants issued in connection with the financing transaction on July 13, 2005.
+Derivative financial instrument charge to expense for the quarters ended July 31, 2005 and 2004 was \$31,052 and zero, respectively.
+This charge is attributable to the change in the the liability associated with warrants issued in connection with the financing transaction on July 13, 2005.